Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: The CAmbigNQ Dataset

 \paragraph{Manual Inspection and Revision}

-We first recruited ten undergraduate students fluent in English.
-Then, they were asked to read instructions and revise 25 CQs accordingly as a qualification test.

-The seven editors who passed the qualification test were asked to examine, and revise as necessary, the CQs generated by InstructGPT.
-For each CQ, they were also provided with the respective AQ and DQ-answer pairs.
+The recruited annotators were asked to read instructions and revise 25 CQs accordingly as a qualification test.
+Then the editors who passed the qualification test were asked to examine, and revise as necessary, the CQs generated by InstructGPT.

 They were asked to follow the following protocol to ensure the quality of the final CQs: First, check whether the AQ had at least two distinct interpretations and corresponding DQs; Second, check whether the CQ generated by InstructGPT is in the correct format (See Section~\ref{sec:cqg}); Third, check whether each option accurately represents its corresponding DQ and the category is a correct term describing the set of options.
 The editors had three actions to choose from---they could either: mark the AQ as not ambiguous, i.e. there is only a single interpretation and answer (occurred in 1.5\% of cases), revise the CQ (occurred in 71.8\% of cases), or leave the CQ as is (occurred in 26.7\% of cases).
 (See Table~\ref{tab:changes_by_human} for example revisions.)
-The high revision rate suggests few-shot generation with InstructGPT is far from perfect, and manual editing was necessary.
+The high revision rate suggests that the few-shot generation with InstructGPT is far from perfect, and manual editing was necessary.

-We use the validation set, which was annotated twice by the editors, to measure the inter-annotator agreement.
-The BLEU score and the EM score for the entire CQ, are 65.8 and 39.3, respectively.
-When analyzing the scores for the category and options, we find that the BLEU score for the category is 76.5 and the EM score, 56.8, while the BLEU score for options is 66.0 and the EM score, 63.9.
-All reported scores have been micro-averaged.